-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee.
 The summary of accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements.

-These consolidated financial statements have been authorized for issue by the Audit Committee of the Company on April 27, 2022.
+These consolidated financial statements have been authorized for issue by the Board of Directors of the Company on April 19, 2023.